satakagi/sameConditionFlatFrame/README.md

 ## Same Condition Flat Frame
 Note: This method has little confirmation and is only a hypothesis.
 If you are interested, I am happy that you will validate the hypothesis.

+### Hypothesis
+There is a possibility that the flat frame has an effect of correcting variations in the sensitivity of pixels.
+However, if the sensitivity of a pixel varies nonlinearly, the flat frame captured in a bright environment does not work well.
+Therefore, it is preferable to use a flat frame captured using the same photographing condition under the same light amount as the object to be photographed.